shayaari/very-simple-chat-web-app/README.md

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### `IMPORTANT NOTES 1'
+please run `very-simple-chat-server-api` project before using the app.

+### `IMPORTANT NOTES 2`
+getServerHostUrl() function on /src/config.js detect the server url to call API request if the app couldn't call server api simply change it to http://localhost:3000/ or to Your Network IP address (exmp: http://10.0.0.5:3030/)

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.